bargul/guo2021/README.md

 # 4. Conclusion

-We could't reach the succesfull result as paper does.
-Main reason could be the dataset conversion to LT .
-Head classes can be found but medium and tail classes are not accurate as head classes.
+we obtained some results, however we couldn't prove paper's point.
+We have several thoughts on what might be the cause.
+Head classes' performance okey but medium and tail classes are not as well as they are supposed to be.
+Obviously long tailed distribution is a challenging problem.

 @TODO: Discuss the paper in relation to the results in the paper and your results.